CharHR/LDP_Project_2022_CharlotteHR_Cercidoideae/data/README.md

-Species occurrence datasets downloaded from GBIF will be stored here.
+Species occurrence datasets downloaded from GBIF and georeferenced maps (.tif) will be stored here.